day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 Then, later, in the `re-frame-10x` UI you'll notice a small "repl" button against each piece of trace you hover over.
-Again if you click it, `re-frame-10x` will put code into the clipboard which uses its own API together with the "path" specific to the trace data you are interested in.
+Again if you click it, `re-frame-10x` will put code into the clipboard which uses its own API together with the "trace coordinates" for to the data you want.

 When you paste this code into the REPL, you are able to access to the exact piece of trace data you want.